quark-zju/timepad/README.md

 This is a demo project that shows the ability to "source control" a single file in the javascript world where lines are treated as first-class citizens.

-Check the demo page to get an idea of what it could do.
-Basically, it could:
+Check the [demo page](quark-zju.github.io/timepad/) to get an idea of what it could do.
+Basically, it could do:

   - Real-time annotate information for every line so every line has timestamps automatically.
 No need to run "commit" using traditional source control